goFrendiAsgard/zaruba/README.md

 ![meme](docs/images/solution-meme.png)

 In Zaruba, you can think of [tasks](docs/core-concepts/task/README.md) as [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
 A task can have many [dependencies](docs/core-concepts/task/define-task-dependencies.md).
-Before running a task, Zaruba will ensure that all its dependencies are completed.

-You can also link your [task's environments](docs/core-concepts/task/task-envs/README.md) into global environment variables.
-Thus, you can ensure consistency between tasks.
+And Zaruba will always run the dependencies first before running your tasks.

+Zaruba also lets you link [task environments](docs/core-concepts/task/task-envs/README.md) to system environments.
+This allows you to configure your applications as a single system.

+Let's see the following example:

 ![meme](docs/images/solution-example.png)